khenidak/dysk/docs/build-install.md

 ## Build ##

 ### Dysk Kernel Module ###
-If you don't want to build the module + CLI, you can download the binaries from the [release](https://github.com/khenidak/dysk/releases) page.
+If you don't want to build the module + CLI, you can download the binaries from the [release](https://github.com/khenidak/dysk/releases) - COMING SOON - page.

+> Module has been tested against 4.10.x and 4.11+ kernel versions

 1. Download kernel header